-A key outcome of Zone 1 is to achieve a plaza area surrounding the Cafe.
-This is envisaged as a mix of composite deck structure surrounding the southern edge of the cafe near the toilets and exposed aggregate to the north where the path links around the point.
+A key outcome of Zone 1 is to achieve a landscaped plaza area surrounding the Cafe.
+This is envisaged as a mix of composite deck structure at grade surrounding the southern edge of the cafe near the toilets and exposed aggregate to the north where the path links around the point.

-Whilst establishing a connection point at the plaza, the change in surface treatments will also help to slow any fast moving cyclists down, at the only point along the path where sight lines are less direct.
+Whilst establishing a connection point at the plaza, the change in surface treatments will also help to slow any fast moving cyclists down, at the point on the path where sight lines are less direct.